Bayesian-Skulls/carpool_app/README.md

 any and all demographics.

-At the heart of our application is a unique 'clustering’ algorithm that allows users to simply input three data points- (Home address, Work address, Time for use) and receive a number of carpool options to choose from.
+At the heart of our application is a unique 'clustering’ algorithm that allows users to simply input three data points- (Home address, Work address, Work Schedule) and receive a personalized ridesharing opportunity to take advantage of.
 Our goal is to strip away any pretense about ridesharing and connect like minded individuals that share a desire to move their community forward!

 ## Main Features
 Here are just a few of the things that RID*EO* does well: